miking-lang/miking-dppl/README.md

 ### The `infer` Keyword and its Limitations
 The experimental `infer` keyword in CorePPL allows users to apply inference algorithms within CorePPL programs.
+For examples showing how to use `infer`, see `coreppl/models/infer-loop.mc` and `coreppl/models/infer-test.mc` To see the available inference algorithms and their parameters for use with `infer`, you must currently consult the source code under `coreppl/src/inference`.

 If a CorePPL program contains no applications of `infer`, the entire program encodes one single inference problem.
 However, if the program contains one or more `infer` applications, the program may encode one or more inference problems simultaneously.